xone4/Cosmic-Cognition-Project/README.md

 ## VIII.
 Specific Research Gaps

-1. Need for experimental verification methods, in order to validate the ideas proposed by this theory.
+1. Need for experimental verification methods, in order to validate the ideas proposed by this proposition.
 Developing practical ways to test and evaluate the model.
 2. Quantitative estimation of cognitive units, we need metrics to measure cognitive entities.
 Creating quantitative measures for abstract concepts like thoughts and perceptions.
 3. Details of transition mechanisms, to more closely study the transition between evolutionary phases.
 Studying the mechanics of transformation between the different evolutionary stages.
 4. Frameworks for risk assessment, to understand the potential risks of the new technologies.
 Identifying all the possible dangers that might be created through these advancements.
 5. Integration with existing scientific models, to create a more holistic understanding.
-Finding ways to combine this theory with existing scientific knowledge.
+Finding ways to combine this proposition with existing scientific knowledge.

 ## IX.
 Lessons Learned:
 1. Evolution is not linear but exponential, change is not slow and steady, but is rapid and accelerating.
 We need to adapt to changes that are not occurring in a linear, but exponential fashion.